YamilaTimmer/depmap-portal-data-visualizations/README.md

 ![Example of a heatmap, generated with the application](media/example_heatmap.png)

-Plot description: this heatmap shows an overview of the expression of a gene per cell line, on the right the color scale can be seen.
+**Plot description**: this heatmap shows an overview of the expression of a gene per cell line, on the right the color scale can be seen.
 Purple indicates high gene expression and green indicates low gene expression.

 ## Testing
 Functions (specifically the pre-processing_data functions) can be found here and can be ran using: